 Know How to Get Information

-As well as understanding the hazards that could affect local communities, individuals should also familiarize themselves with nationally available emergency notification systems.
+As well as understanding the hazards that could affect local communities, you should also familiarize yourself with nationally available emergency notification systems.
 One such system is the Emergency Alert System (EAS).
-This system requires all broadcasting services be capable of providing the President with the ability to address the nation in the event of a national disaster, emergency, or threat.
+This system requires all broadcasting services to be capable of providing the President with the ability to address the nation in the event of a national disaster, emergency, or threat.
 Another nationally available emergency notification system, NOAA Weather Radio All Hazards (NWR), functions as a nationwide radio network that continuously broadcasts official weather and emergency information.

-In addition to understanding national emergency notification systems, individuals should also be aware of the emergency broadcasting capabilities within the county.
+In addition to understanding national emergency notification systems, you should also be aware of the emergency broadcasting capabilities within the county.
 Currently, Klamath County employs the CIVICREADY® mass notification system to immediately notify citizens in the event of a disaster or emergency.
 To learn more about the CIVICREADY® system and to sign up to receive emergency notifications please visit the CIVICREADY® page.